swaroopms658/AIRL/README.md

 ---
 ## Q2: Text-Driven Image Segmentation with SAM 2

-[cite_start]This solution creates a pipeline that takes a text prompt and an image, and outputs a segmentation mask for the object described in the prompt using SAM 2[cite: 21].
+This solution creates a pipeline that takes a text prompt and an image, and outputs a segmentation mask for the object described in the prompt using SAM 2.

 ### Pipeline Overview

 The pipeline uses two main models from the `ultralytics` library:

-1.  [cite_start]**YOLO-World**: A powerful zero-shot detection model that takes the text prompt (e.g., "a dog," "dog collar") and identifies the corresponding object's location in the image by generating a bounding box[cite: 23].
+1.  **YOLO-World**: A powerful zero-shot detection model that takes the text prompt (e.g., "a dog," "dog collar") and identifies the corresponding object's location in the image by generating a bounding box.
-2.  [cite_start]**SAM (Segment Anything Model)**: This model takes the bounding box from YOLO-World as a prompt and generates a high-quality, precise segmentation mask for the object within that box[cite: 23].
+2.  **SAM (Segment Anything Model)**: This model takes the bounding box from YOLO-World as a prompt and generates a high-quality, precise segmentation mask for the object within that box.

 ### How to Run in Colab

 1. Open `q2.ipynb` in Google Colab.
 2. Ensure the runtime is set to a GPU.
-3.  [cite_start]Run all cells from top to bottom[cite: 24].
+3. Run all cells from top to bottom.
 The script will install the `ultralytics` library and download the required model weights automatically on the first run.
 4. You can modify the `TEXT_PROMPT` and `IMAGE_PATH` variables in the final cell to run the pipeline on your own images and prompts.

 ### Limitations

 * **Fine-Grained Details**: The YOLO-World detector can struggle with prompts for very small, fine-grained, or low-contrast objects (e.g., "dog collar" in the sample image).
-This is a common limitation of zero-shot models. [cite_start]Lowering the confidence threshold can sometimes help but may also increase false positives[cite: 25].
+This is a common limitation of zero-shot models.
+* Lowering the confidence threshold can sometimes help but may also increase false positives.
-* **Text Ambiguity**: The model's performance depends on its ability to interpret the text prompt. [cite_start]Highly abstract or ambiguous prompts may not yield accurate detections[cite: 25].
+* **Text Ambiguity**: The model's performance depends on its ability to interpret the text prompt.Highly abstract or ambiguous prompts may not yield accurate detections.
 * **Single Object Focus**: The current implementation is designed to segment the single most confident detection.
 It may not perform well on prompts that describe multiple, distinct objects.